HomeGuidesAPI ReferenceChangelog

 418840E6C55B9ADA326D211D818C34A994AECED808

-Note: The TRON address in Hex format removes the leading 41 to get the Ethereum address.
+Note: For a TRON address in the hex format, you can remove the 41 prefix to get the corresponding Ethereum address.

 • Base58

-A Base58 address can be obtained from the base check calculation of a Hex address.
+A Base58 address can be obtained through the base check encoding of a hex address.
 All Base58 addresses begin with T. For example:

 TNPeeaaFB7K9cmo4uQpcU32zGK8G1NYqeL